-There is a minimum requirement for the width of sidewalk panels, and a recommend standard.
+There are two thresholds for sidewalk width, a bare minimum and a recommended.
 3 feet – or 36 inches, is the minimum width permissible by the average portions of the sidewalk.
 Keep in mind, however, that this minimum is below the recommended threshold of 5 feet – or 60 inches- wide.
 If a sidewalk falls below this recommended threshold it will require additional passing spaces at least every 200 feet to allow pedestrians to safely move around each other.
 Sidewalk width requirements are especially important for wheelchair-bound individuals.
 For ADA compliance, the minimum sidewalk width is 36 inches (3 feet), though sidewalks can be wider.

 - No Trip Hazards

 A sidewalk or walkway cannot have a sudden height differential of 1/4″ or more.
 Over time, the land underneath the sidewalks becomes uneven as well as other factors like damages, erosion, weather, etc. If this height difference exists, it has to be taken care of with a repair before an issue occurs resulting in injury and liability on part of the property owner.

 A sidewalk Cannot Have a slope ratio of greater than 1:20 at any point or it is considered a ramp- which has its own set of rules.

 Curb Ramps are required to safely lead into any sidewalk from areas like intersections.
 The ramps must be at least 3 feet wide and have a slope less than 1:12.

 Precision Concrete Cutting offers a far better, and less expensive way than a replacement to fix your sidewalk and walkways bringing them into ADA compliance.
 Call today to learn how we can cut, shave and smooth out any uneven portion so that they fall into Sidewalk Compliance from the ADA.